-Students will undertake weekly clinical work as part of a supervised training group with no more than 5 students in each group.
+Students will undertake weekly clinical work as part of a supervised training group.
 In year 4 of the programme students will obtain their clinical practice outside of the training context and will receive retrospective supervision for this within the training programme.

 Personal Psychotherapy Exercises (PPE)

 This training element is realised through a weekly facilitated group experience in addition to weekly written exercises.

 Each year the training provides teaching in Research Design and Methodology.
 This element of the course culminates in the student production of a Dissertation (12,000 –15,000) words.

 Modules in the 4 main strands of the programme are delivered over the four years.
 Each year of the programme is divided into the following modules:

 - Year One: four modules

 - Year Two: six modules

 - Year Three: six modules

 Each of the modules are core modules.
 There are no electives.